peterfreeman/ngx-dropzone/README.md

 * `[accept]`: Set the accepted file types (as for a native file element).
 Defaults to `'*'`.
 * `[maxFileSize]`: Set the maximum size a single file may have.
 Defaults to `undefined`.
 * `[disabled]`: Disable any user interaction with the component.
 Defaults to `false`.
-* `[expandable]`: Allow the dropzone container to expand vertically as the number of previewed files rises.
+* `[expandable]`: Allow the dropzone container to expand vertically as the number of previewed files increases.
 Defaults to `false` which means that it will allow for horizontal scrolling.

 It has the following Output event: